MicrosoftDocs/VBA-Docs/api/Excel.AllowEditRanges.Item.md

 ## Parameters

 |Name|Required/Optional|Data type|Description|
 |:-----|:-----|:-----|:-----|
 | _Index_|Required| **Variant**|The name or index number of the object.|

 ## Example

-This example allows edits to range ("A1:A4") on the active worksheet, notifies the user, then changes the password for this specified range and notifies the user of this change.
+This example allows edits to range A1:A4 on the active worksheet, notifies the user, changes the password for this specified range, and then notifies the user of this change.

 ```vb